1. Who are you and where are you from?

 Yes and please do that at least for the warranty period for the rims.

 The brake pads are specifically designed to be used with the rims.
-Should other brake pads be used, it will void the warranty.
+You may consult our opinion should you need to use other brake pads

 16. How to keep the hub bearings from going more miles?